thaitype/kubricate/README.md

 npx kubricate generate
 ```

-This will generate Kubernetes YAML files in the `.kubricate` folder:
+This will generate Kubernetes YAML files in the `output` folder:

 ```bash
 ✔ YAML file successfully written to:
   ~/with-custom-stack/.kubricate/stacks.yml
 ```

-See the full working example: [`with-custom-stack`](https://github.com/thaitype/kubricate/tree/main/examples/with-custom-stack)
+See the full working example: [`with-stack-template`](https://github.com/thaitype/kubricate/tree/main/examples/with-stack-template)

 Kubricate offers a type-safe developer experience for building Kubernetes manifests.
 It works with your existing resources, supports secret injection through connectors like `EnvConnector`, and prevents exposing secrets in YAML.